smussenden/data-science-in-tidyverse/02-A-TransformData.md

          day = day(date))
 ```

-now we can use our new columns to filter
+Now we can use our new columns to filter

 ``` r
 events %>%